MananKGarg/Placements/Important Tricks.md

 * In DFS, BFS, backtracking problems, always pass the matrix in recursive function by reference and figure out a way to manage that.
 Passing without reference would almost always result in TLE.

+3. ### Confirm whether a tree is a binary tree or a binary search tree.

+* Read the problem carefully and note whether the given tree is a binary tree or a binary search tree.
+If in an interview, confirm this with the interviewer.